-Banks would often like an undertaking that the issuer of the letter of comfort would advise the bank (even "promptly") if its holding in the recipient of the credit service should be reduced.
+Banks will often ask for an undertaking that the issuer of the letter of comfort will advise the bank (even "promptly") if its holding in the recipient of the credit service should be reduced.
 While it may not seem unreasonable to agree this, the issuer of the letter of comfort should be wary of making any promise which could contribute to the creation of other legally enforceable obligations.
-For this reason, indeed, there is often a statement that there is no obligation to notify any change.
-It would, however, be a politeness to advise the bank in any case.
+For this reason, indeed, there is often a statement that there is no obligation to notify any change and inclusion of such a statement can be helpful to avoid dispute over whether there is an implied obligation to update the bank.
+See further "Statement of holding" on page 18 above.